Tenant Credit Checks

-The British Landlords Association offers members and non-members a comprehensive tenant credit screening service that includes tenant referencing and Right to Rent checks.
+The British Landlords Association offers members and non-members a comprehensive tenant credit screening service, including tenant referencing and Right to Rent checks.

-If a tenant proposes a guarantor, the guarantor should also be subject to a credit check.
+If a tenant proposes a guarantor, the guarantor should also be subject to verification.

 Private landlords and letting agents should assess if prospective tenants can pay their rent and check if they are suitable to live at their property.

 This can be done by requesting a tenant reference from the previous landlord, which is like submitting references when applying for a new job and shouldn’t be a cause of concern for the potential tenant.